Designing an office kitchen area

-In today’s post, we’ll be sharing our top tips for office kitchen ideas.
+In today’s post, we’ll be sharing our top tips for office kitchen ideas and where to start when it comes to the design, planning process and space planning.
 Whether you’re looking to improve your existing space or design a new kitchen from scratch, we’re here to point you in the right direction.

 Granted, when designing a kitchen space you are going to be limited to the constraints of your building where size is concerned.
 But consider that if you don’t have enough seating for your employees let alone any guests it’s going to cause an issue.

 This is especially the case if breaks happen at a set time, and not everyone can sit down to eat their lunch because there isn’t enough room.
 The alternatives are to eat in your work area which may not comply with health and safety regulations depending on the nature of your industry.
 Plus, it can restrict employees from socialising with each other and most importantly, getting a proper break from their work environment.
 It’s also a great idea to include a mix of seating, including collaborative offices, comfier sofas and break-out areas, along with sturdier seating for eating lunch.
 For industries that involve standing all day or a lot of walking, your employees will appreciate a touch of comfort.

 So often, office spaces have neutral colour palettes to retain their professional edge.
 But when it comes to feeling motivated and energised, such tones can actually work against productivity.
 As part of our office refurbishment services, we can inject colour into various aspects of your spaces from your floors to your furniture.
 However, your kitchen is one of the easiest places to start when it comes to mixing up the hues of your office.